 Do you know what I love?
 Walking into my supermarket the day after Thanksgiving and hearing the best Christmas music ever.
 Yeah!
-And if I wasn’t in the mood to bake Christmas cookies before I got there, just hearing that lovely music changes everything.
-Right there, that proves I am a quintessential, typical, impulsive consumer.
-That retailer’s got my number.
+And if I wasn’t in the mood to bake Christmas cookies and shop my brains out before I got there, just hearing that lovely music can change everything.

 While I don’t want to stop loving music (I swoon to the Beach Boys during the summer months because this store has an uncanny way of knowing what I like) what I have changed is the way I hear it while loading up on groceries.

 Classical music at a restaurant makes people buy more than does pop music or no music at all.
-Music is like tasty bait retailers purposely thread onto the end of a sharp hook.
+Music is like tasty bait that retailers purposely thread onto the end of a sharp hook.

 Playing the “right” music isn’t all that retailers do to manipulate us into dropping more money than we’d ever intended to spend before walking in their stores.
 Retailers manipulate all of our senses so we will spend more money.

 Subtle, psychological cues are worth paying attention to when you’re shopping.
 If you know about them, you can take steps to avoid their effects.

 There are lots of cues in a store that have a big impact on what we decide to buy.
 Color is one of them.
 Retailers use color on the walls, the floor, and display tables to their advantage.
 Red, for example, is always associated with sales because it inspires people to take action.
 Red is stimulating.